shajra/nix-example/tools/spacemacs/private/extn-haskell/README.md

 -   `hasktags` (optional for Xref)
 -   `hoogle` (optional for `haskell-mode` and `helm-hoogle`)

-You can install these dependencies using Cabal, Stack, or an OS package manager like Nix.
-Make sure they are on your `PATH`.
-Consider using a tool like Direnv to manage all your environment variables at the directory-level, including `PATH`.
-You can even use the `direnv` Spacemacs layer distributed along with this layer.
+We want our development experiences to be stable and portable from machine to machine, so it's nice to have project-level Nix expressions provide project-level dependencies.
+[Pkgs-make](../../../../pkgs-make/README.md) can do this by providing all the dependencies listed above for a `nix-shell` session.
+Nix shell environment variables can be integrated into Direnv with the [Direnv support provided](../../../direnv/README.md) as well as [Oh-My-ZSH integration](../../../oh-my-zsh/README.md).
+To tie this back to Spacemacs, you can use the [provided `direnv` Spacemacs layer](../direnv/README.md).

-<a id="org293906f"></a>
+Otherwise, you can install these dependencies using Cabal, Stack, or an OS package manager like Nix.

-## Enabling the layer
+## Enabling the layer<a id="sec-2-2"></a>

 To use this configuration layer, copy or link this layer's `extn-haskell` directory to the private layers directory of your Spacemacs installation keeping the name (`~/.emacs.d/private/extn-haskell`).